ENCCS/intermediate-mpi/content/setup.rst

 possible but will not be covered here due to the risk of various conflicts (or worse).

-These instructions are based on installing compilers and MPI via the ``conda`` package and environment manager, as it provides a convenient way to install binary packages in an isolated software environment.
+These instructions are based on installing compilers and MPI via the `Conda package and enviroment manager <https://docs.conda.io/en/latest/>`_, as it provides a convenient way to install binary packages in an isolated software environment.

 Operating systems
 ^^^^^^^^^^^^^^^^^